legumeinfo/website-ui-specs/README.md

 ### Overview  <a name="overview"/>

-This document provides specification for interactive search and reporting UI components.
+This document provides specification for interactive search and reporting in interactive UI components to be used by the Legume Information System (LIS/Legumeinfo), SoyBase, and PeanutBase sites.
 Most (potentially all) of the specification content in this repository should be in the form of README documents, in appropriate subdirectories.
-The present README simply gives an overview to the approach.
+The present README simply gives the overall objectives and approach.

+The LIS, SoyBase, and PeanutBase sites are implemented using the Jekyll static site generator.
+Interactive features will be implemented using LIS Web Components, which are maintained in the [web-components](https://github.com/legumeinfo/web-components) repo, with documenmentation there and at [https://legumeinfo.github.io/web-components/](https://legumeinfo.github.io/web-components/).

-#### Problem statement
+#### Problem statement and proposed solution
-This section will describe the main problem/task to be accomplished.
-Essentially: given queries of a specified type, return results appropriate to the use case, structured appropriately.
+Given user queries of a specified type, return results appropriate to the use case, structured appropriately.
+Both query forms and results will be implemented as web components.
+In general, results will consist of lists or tables, paginated as needed, with elements linking to other relevant tools or resources.

-#### Proposed solution
-XX description

-### Key Features
-This will be the core of the project SRS.
-It should explicit, understandable by the client but easy to interprate to code by developers.
-To achieve this write it in user story format; The title is the story and the bullets are the "checklist"
-##### User Auth
-- Each user using the system has a login credential to access system functionalities.
-- User should be able to login in with email and a password
-- Password should be more than 8 characters
-- Etc
-##### Roles and Permissions
-- The system has permissions and roles for users.
-- Users are assigned different role and permission to perform different action in the system - for example approvals and the roles also give access to different sections in the system
-- Etc
-##### Travel allowance and expense
-- Travel expense tracker attract the allowance awarded to employee traveling and their travel expense.
-- Etc

 ### Gene search query <a name="gene-search"/>
 See the specification in the [gene-search](gene-search/) directory.